 If you’ve been pretty regular about reading my blog posts (thank you if you have, it means a lot to me!) you’ll know that I love theater.
 I’ve done a decent amount of productions and have been blessed to have seen more than my fair share of Broadway productions.
-As my writing and acting has matured, I’ve begun to discover the connections between the two that have helped me reach a deeper connection with my work.
+As my writing and acting matured, I began to discover the connections between the two that have helped me reach a deeper connection with my work.
 It’s something that’s been on my mind for awhile, and I’m glad to finally be able to share it with you.

 In my most recent production, I played a cop from Boston (you can see the picture of me off to the right).
 It was really a ton of fun, and soon after I started writing The Scavenger.
 One of the main characters in the book is a detective in New York.
 As I started developing his character, I began to fall back on the research I did for the production.
 It helped give me an idea of how cops realistically interact and how they think.
 When I realized what I was doing subconsciously, I saw how much theater is connected to writing and how much it can really add to developing characters.